 31. Result cards must be filled in correctly and completely, showing individual handicaps if appropriate, and all breaks of 30 or over, as well as the result of each game and the match.
 The result sheet/card must be signed by both captains and uploaded to the League’s Whattsapp Results Group immediately after the match has ended.
 This is the only method available to Captain’s or representatives to submit a match result.
 In the event of any issues (technical or otherwise) team captains must telephone details of winners and breaks directly to the Results Secretary on (07784 008500).

-Home teams may be penalised one point for any detail missing from the result sheet/card (name, handicap, score, team name, etc.) and will be so penalised 3 points in snooker seasons and 1 point in billiards season and away teams will be penalised 2 points in snooker seasons and 1 point in billiards seasons, for any result sheet/card not received within 24 hours from the date of the match.
+Home teams may be penalised one point for any detail missing from the result sheet/card (name, handicap, score, team name, etc.) and will be so penalised 3 points in snooker seasons and 1 point in billiards season for any result sheet/card not received within 24 hours from the date of the match.
 If a result sheet/card is not posted on the League Results Group within the stipulated time, then a fine £10 will be given to the home team responsible for the Result sheet/card.
 Team captains are responsible for using only eligible players, infringements of this Rule being dealt with the Executive Committee.
 Teams must keep records for the entire season in order to document details from any missing or disputed result sheets.

 32. The result sheet/card is either to be completed in order in which the matches are played or “marked up” so that the order of matches can be seen.